Daphne, Alabama: Geography

-Daphne is located at 30°37'52.640" North, 87°53'11.184" West (30.631289, -87.886440).
-It is one of three cities that are collectively known as the Eastern Shore by locals.
+Daphne is one of three cities that are collectively known as the Eastern Shore by locals.
 They are Spanish Fort to the north, Daphne in the center and Fairhope to the south.

 The topography of Daphne is quite consistent from a gently sloping sea level on the west to low rolling hills further east.
 Generally, the entire city lies no more than 150 feet above sea level.
 The land along the Daphne bay coast, like other land throughout the county, is rich with sandy-loam type soils.

 According to the U.S. Census Bureau, the city has a total area of 14.1 sqmi, of which 13.5 sqmi are land and 0.6 sqmi (4.47%) is water.

 Daphne is also known as the "Jubilee City."
 A Jubilee in Mobile Bay occurs when crab, shrimp, and other sea life from the waters of Mobile Bay are suddenly found washed ashore along the coastline.
 Biologists believe the phenomenon is due to a possible decrease in water oxygen levels which force the fish to the surface.